-Cindy C. Sangalang, PhD, MSW is an assistant professor of Social Welfare within the UCLA Luskin School of Public Affairs and is jointly appointed in Asian American Studies.
-Drawing on theory and knowledge across disciplines, her program of research examines how race, migration, and culture intersect to shape health and well-being in immigrant and refugee communities, with a focus on Southeast Asian youth and their families.
-A primary interest involves understanding developmental and health-related effects of racism and war- and migration-related traumas.
-These scholarly commitments are fueled by a broader goal of informing interventions that promote social justice and health equity.
+Cindy C. Sangalang, PhD, MSW, is an assistant professor of Social Welfare and Asian American Studies at UCLA.
+Drawing on theory and knowledge across disciplines, her research examines how race, migration, and culture intersect to shape health outcomes and inequities for migrant and refugee communities, especially for Asian Americans.

-Dr. Sangalang has been a principal investigator on research funded by the National Institutes of Health (NIH) and the Substance Abuse and Mental Health Services Administration (SAMHSA).
+Dr. Sangalang has been a principal investigator on research funded by the National Institutes of Health (NIH), the Substance Abuse and Mental Health Services Administration (SAMHSA), and the State of California.
 She earned her Ph.D. and Masters in Social Welfare from UCLA and trained as a postdoctoral fellow in health disparities research at Arizona State University.
-Previously she was on the faculty in Social Work at Arizona State University and California State University, Los Angeles.
+Previously she was on the faculty in Social Work at Arizona State University and at California State University, Los Angeles.

 Sangalang, C. C., Jager, J., & Harachi, T. W. (2017).
 Effects of maternal traumatic stress on family functioning and child mental health: An examination of Southeast Asian refugee families in the U.S. Social Science & Medicine, 184, 178-186.

 Sangalang, C. C. & Vang, C. (2017) Intergenerational trauma in refugee families: A systematic review.
 Journal of Immigrant & Minority Health, 19(3), 745-754.